In conjunction with The Sandhurst Trust

 This is an open conference and all papers and presentations will be unclassified.
 The proceedings will be made available to delegates on USB and for download from the conference webpage.
 Prizes will be awarded at the conference for the best paper, the best poster and the best early career researcher’s presentation.

 Tony O’Connor CBE FORS (Chief Analyst, Ministry of Defence)

 Dr. Simon Shiu (Director of Security Labs, HP Inc.)

 Registration is now closed.

 Rhiannon Ellis (AWE)

 Adam Zagorecki (Cranfield)

-For further information or to register your interest in this conference, please contact Lizzi Lake, Conference Officer: email firstname.lastname@example.org, tel +44 (0) 1702 354 020, Institute of Mathematics and its Applications, Catherine Richards House, 16 Nelson Street, Southend-on-Sea, Essex, SS1 1EF, UK.
+For further information, please contact Lizzi Lake, Conference Officer: email firstname.lastname@example.org, tel +44 (0) 1702 354 020, Institute of Mathematics and its Applications, Catherine Richards House, 16 Nelson Street, Southend-on-Sea, Essex, SS1 1EF, UK.